e-mission/e-mission-docs/docs/future_work/NewArchitecture.md

 ### Upload Channel

-The encrypted data can be transmitted along any channel that can store the user's data properly (which will very depending on data storage choice) because the key is pressumed secret.
+The encrypted data can be transmitted along any channel because the key is pressumed secret.
 This fundamentally means the data is useless unless the system processing it has direct access to the private key.
 Since we seek avoid doing all computation at the user level we need to provide a means of providing a user's private key to the server.
 To do so we rely on secure enclaves (which we will focus on later) to be able to uniquely hold this information securely.
 In order to actually upload this information we need to associate each user's enclave with a unique certificate to validate through TLS.
 As a result it is necessary to equip the application with information about where to find the user's server enclave.

 ### Algorithm Permissions